 “Russia is calling the shots, Turkey is partially calling the shots and these are the two guarantors in Syria today and nothing happens without their agreement; so, safe zones or no safe zones, Trump or no Trump, they (Russians and Turks) are the ones calling the shots,” he argued.

 Pointing to possible agreement between Washington and Moscow to find a way out of the Syrian crisis, he said, “There’ll be some compromise as to what needs to be done to get to a peaceful political settlement in Syria.”

 If the United States wants to establish a safe zone in Syria, the Americans need to agree with the Russians on how to carry out this project, he said.

-Posted by Kevin Barrett on January 28, 2017, With 2444 Reads Filed under Government & Politics.
+Posted by Kevin Barrett on January 28, 2017, With 2446 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.